 Should you have family members you would consider asking for support, generally all the same options hold for relatives too.
-But there are also a number of considerations you make want to make:
+But there are also a number of considerations you may want to make:

 - Contact with this person may involve contact or potential contact with your abuser if they are still around.
 Having contact with your abuser may trigger distress at any time.
-This could even be worse if you are in crisis.
+This could be even worse if you are in a crisis.
 You'll have to weigh up very carefully what contact you can cope with. - This person may have or have had a relationship with your abuser.
 They may still be able to support you appropriately in spite of these complications.
-They just need to be there for you. - Now may not be the time for family disclosures or confrontations in order to get more support.
+They just need to be there for you. - Now may not be the time for family disclosures and confrontations in order to get more support.
 Such confrontations need very careful planning and it does not necessarily mean that you will be in control of the end result.
 To try it whilst you're feeling in crisis is very risky.

 Nevertheless you may have someone in your family to whom you are particularly close.
-This maybe someone you could consider including in your support team.
-As well as needing a good supporter you may want to consider the following
+This may be someone you could consider including in your Support Team.
+As well as needing to be a good supporter you might want to consider the following: